The ECN focuses on a number of areas; namely:

 - Supporting early career Fellows to understand career options including opportunities in industry, academia, business, teaching and other career paths

 - Supporting early career Fellows to develop relevant skills such as networking, writing funding applications, and conducting effective outreach

-The ECN Steering Committee will oversee the ECN, and will have the following responsibilities:
+The ECN Steering Committee oversees the ECN, and has the following responsibilities: